Day trip from Rome to the enchanting Garden of Ninfa

 If that isn’t an option, take the train to the Latina Scalo station.
 From there, there is a taxi service that will take you the remaining ten or so minutes, reachable at 0773632292.
 If you take a taxi, keep in mind that depending on the time of year, the Gardens are closed between the hours of 12 PM and either 2:30 or 3 PM, so plan accordingly, as without a car any other place in the area will be quite hard to reach.

-For opening hours: giardinodininfa.eu
+For opening hours and tickets: giardinodininfa.eu